Site Search

 5. Click [Deploy] and confirm that it was saved successfully.

-7. Select [Login] as the Flow to incorporate the created Action
+7. Select [post-login] as the Trigger to incorporate the created Action.

 8. Drag and drop the target action from the list of actions displayed on the Custom tab on the right side of the screen and place it on the flow diagram on the left side of the screen.